United States GAA: History

 Hurling and Gaelic football have been played in North America ever since Irish immigrants began landing on North American shores.
 The earliest games of hurling in North America were played in St. John's, Newfoundland in 1788, and there are records of football being played in Hyde Park (now the site of the Civic Center) in San Francisco as early as the 1850s.
 There are established clubs in the cities that traditionally have a large Irish population, such as New York, Chicago, Philadelphia, San Francisco, and Boston.

 When the North American county board was formed it included Canadian clubs in its area of control.
 However these clubs are now under the control of the Canadian county board.

-In recent years, hurling has started to enjoy support in several other U.S. cities, as evidenced by the establishment of the Milwaukee Hurling Club in 1995 and later the Twin Cities Hurling Club (MN).
-Other clubs include the Indianapolis Hurling Club, the St. Louis Gaelic Athletic Club, the Denver Gaels, the Greenville Gaels, the Orlando Hurling Club and the Seattle Gaels.
+In the late 20th century, hurling started to develop and receive support in several other U.S. cities, as evidenced by the establishment of the Milwaukee Hurling Club in 1995 and later the Twin Cities Hurling Club (MN).
+Other clubs include the Indianapolis Hurling Club, the St. Louis Gaelic Athletic Club and Kansas City Gaelic Athletic Club.
 Hurling is also starting to gather support at the club level at some universities, such as at Purdue University and Stanford University since 2005, California State University, Monterey Bay since 2006, and UC Berkeley since 2008.

-Interest in Gaelic Football has also developed amongst universities in America.
+Interest in Gaelic football has also developed amongst universities in America.
 Saint Joseph's University in Philadelphia is the first school to have an officially recognized program after running independently since 2011.
-Boston College's program has been running since 2011, while two other Philadelphia-area institutions, Villanova University and Drexel University, hope to launch club programs soon.
+Boston College's program has been running since 2011.

-As of 2017 more than 51% of registered players in the United States were born there.
-This number is an underestimation as many clubs do not register all players that select to play only local games.
+As of 2017, more than 51% of registered players in the United States were born there.